-Different types of CKFREEZE data sets: CKFREEZE data sets are used for various purposes.
-They are created by the CKFCOLL program.
+Different types of CKFREEZE data sets: The CKFREEZE data sets are created by the CKFCOLL program and used for various purposes.
 Not all programs that use CKFREEZE data sets need the same amount and same type of information.
 For this reason, several types of CKFREEZE data sets, shown in the following list, are distinguished.
-To be able to collect all required information, the CKFCOLL program needs to run APF authorized.
+In order to collect all required information, the CKFCOLL program needs to run APF authorized.
 Limited support is provided for running the program in non-APF mode.
-For more information about running APF and non-APF authorized, see the chapter about zSecure Collect for z/OS in the IBM Security zSecure Admin and Audit User Reference Manual.
+For more information about running APF and non-APF authorized, see the chapter about zSecure Collect for z/OS in the User Reference Manual for your product.